 2. “Take a Deep Breath”

 Taking a deep breath is often associated with meditation, because it helps to reset the mind and allows you to return to clear thinking.
-Meditation is powerful, just look around.
-It’s 2021, you can go on YouTube and listen to successful people all over the world praise the power of simply taking 10-15 minutes out of your day to focus in and reset.
+Meditation is powerful, and the theory behind it is battletested in psychology as well.
+It’s also easier than you think.

 Now I understand if you think it’s wacky, I used to as well.
 That’s the thing about our subconscious mind, it really isn’t measurable.
 Our subconscious dictates so much about our thoughts and feelings, but we can’t really easily understand it.
 However, we do know that if we give it time to rest, it will respond very positively and we will gain more control over ourselves.
 We are calm, more focused, less prone to anger, all through 10-15 minutes of meditation and reflection a day.